Sleep Apnea Affects More Than Your Sleep

 Sleeping Helps Maintain Your Mental Health

 The loss of sleep takes a huge toll on your body and mind.
-The body needs rest to maintain its physical and mental health and without sleep, our brains can’t repair and replenish it.
+The body needs rest to maintain its health.
+Without sleep, our brains can’t repair and replenish our physical and mental health.

-A regular sleep routine is crucial to maintaining your mental health.
-But an increasingly common cause of sleep loss, sleep apnea, can affect your ability to sleep through the night.
+A regular sleep routine is crucial to maintaining your mental health, and sleep apnea can affect your ability to sleep soundly through the night.
 Studies have shown that people who suffer from sleep apnea are more likely to report issues with their mental health than the general population.